Table of Contents

 Who Is Eligible for a Defensive Driver Training Discount?

-Eligibility requirements for a defensive driver training discount vary from one insurance company to the next, and from state to state.
-Insurers may limit discounts to older drivers (starting at age 50 or 55), but some make discounts available to drivers younger than 25.
+Eligibility requirements for a defensive driver training discount vary by insurance company and by state.
+Some insurers may limit discounts to older drivers (starting at age 50 or 55), while others make discounts available to drivers below age 25.

-Many people sit down for a personal insurance planning session once a year.
-That’s a great time to ask your insurance agent if there’s a defensive driver discount you might qualify for.
-Or check the list of available discounts on your insurer’s website.
+It’s always a good idea to sit down for a personal insurance planning session once a year.
+You can ask your insurance agent whether there’s a defensive driver discount you might qualify for.
+You can also check the list of available discounts on your insurer’s website.

 An insurer may want you to take a particular driving course that it has pre-approved.
 If you’re looking for a discount, be sure you’re familiar with all the requirements before signing up for a class.
 As anyone familiar with how car insurance works can tell you, it pays to read the fine print.